CurtisNewbie/omnidb_mug/README.md

 - [CurtisNewbie/excelparser](https://github.com/CurtisNewbie/excelparser) is needed for exporting query result to excel files

-It now supports autocomplete for certain queries that don't specify the schema name they use.
-Use `USE {DATABASE_NAME}` to tell which database you want to use.

-Then it will attempt to autocomplete following queries if possible.
+It now supports auto-completion for database, table and field (by typing TAB).
+Query `'USE {DATABASE_NAME}'` to tell which database you want to use, you will still need to include the schema name in your queries because OmniDB doesn't support this.

-- Very basic `SELECT ...
-FROM ...` queries, JOIN are not supported (that will be way too complex).
-- `SHOW TABLES ...
-LIKE ...` queries.
-- `SHOW CREATE TABLE ...` queries.
-- `DESC ...` queries.

 Pretty print can be enabled by appending the `\G` (case-insensitive) flag at the end of the query.
 For example: